Projects for Team Collaboration

 Launch in JuliaIDE

-Once you have a project that has been successfully created with a directory, you can launch the project with the default application by hitting the Launch button.
+Once your project that has been successfully created with a directory, you can launch the project with the default application by hitting the Launch button.

 Launch